 - Direct messaging for guests: this streamlines guest communication, so travellers get quick responses to their questions and requests.

 - Automated upselling: use it to promote your amazing offers, let guests customise their stay ahead of time and increase ancillary revenue in all departments.
 Want some ideas on what you could offer?
-Try these summer deals!
+Oaky's Deal Library will come in handy!

 Sounds like a lot to implement?
 The good news is you don’t have to do it all at once.